 3. Key to Urgency

 This is a common practice but definitely deserves a mention here.
 It is important to add a timeline to your sale.
+For inspiration, you can browse some timeline templates online.
 When there is a sense of urgency, your lead would make an effort to do some background research and then get back to you based on the offers you are providing.

 Whether it’s a cold email or a reach-out call, maintain a personalized approach where you claim to provide an offer specifically to him/her.
 Or you can also say the product is limited edition to create a feeling of scarcity.
 You should also mention that the offer has a deadline and they should grab this too-good-to-miss opportunity.